Appearance

 | Martingale | More volume at better (deeper) prices. | Retracement entries where you expect a pullback |

 A Number of Layers selector (1 to 6) sits below the strategy picker.
 It is hidden when you choose Single, which is always one layer.
-As you change your lot size and layer count, a viability badge shows how many of your orders will actually execute (for example, "10/12") — if your lot size is too small to fill every order, the badge warns you and suggests a larger size.
+As you change your lot size and layer count, a viability badge shows how many of the resulting orders will actually execute — if your lot size is too small to fill every order, the badge warns you and suggests a larger size.

 For example: with Even and 4 layers, a BUY that retraces 60 pips fills all four layers at progressively better prices and averages your entry down.
 With Single, only the Layer-1 order exists — you either get that one fill or you miss the move.